DockYard/ember-composable-helpers/README.md

 {{/each}}
 ```

-You can also pass an action as third argument:
+You can also pass an action as second argument:

 ```hbs
 {{#each (filter-by "age" (action "olderThan" 18) users) as |user|}}